 This poses a problem for those who want to live and work in Cambodia.
 Fortunately, there are newer and better resources that you can use today.
-Learn about the best two alternatives in today’s post!
+Learn about the best two alternatives, such as Ling, in today’s post!

 Khmer should definitely be at the top of any language learning platform’s ‘must-have’ list if we were purely by historical impact.
 If you’ve ever been to Angkor Wat and seen how stunning it is, you know that it was a truly remarkable culture.
 However, that’s not how things work in the modern world.
 Cambodia’s recent history has been almost inconceivably dark.

 The economy was destroyed in the 1970s by the Khmer Rouge genocide.
-As unsettling as it is to contemplate, the bigger language learning apps are more concerned with how many potential users they can attract rather than the uniqueness of a language.
+As unsettling as it is to contemplate, the bigger language-learning apps are more concerned with how many potential users they can attract rather than the uniqueness of a language.
 It costs approximately the same amount to develop a language learning course, so your choice could be between Chinese, Japanese, and Korean as a planner.
 Executives who care about their bottom line will pick the first 2.

 There are different accents in Cambodia, but the most widely spoken and the one the Ling app chooses is central Khmer.
 Interestingly, the people in the capital of Phnom Penh speak a separate dialect.

-Khmer is also spoken beyond the borders of Cambodia both in NorthEast Thailand and East Vietnam.
+Khmer is also spoken beyond the borders of Cambodia, both in North East Thailand and East Vietnam.

 Let’s get a little more specific.
-The Khmer word order is subject verb object.
+The Khmer word order is Subject-Verb-Object.
 Like other Asian languages, there are also pronouns and honorifics relating to age and social hierarchy.
 Although you may find this hard to believe, Khmer is not a tonal language.
 That’s remarkable to consider since its neighbors in Burma, Thailand, Laos, and Vietnam are all tonal.